 Princeton University is now free for low-income families

-The recent announcement states that free tuition will be capped for families with an annual income of $100,000 in 2023 fiscal year.
+The recent announcement states that free tuition will be capped for families with an annual income of $100,000 in the 2023 fiscal year.

 MORE IN THIS SECTION